-Four authors discuss life after the MFA and cover topics such as agents, teaching, the PhD, a Fulbright, and writing residencies.
+Four authors discuss life after the MFA and cover topics such as, publishing, teaching, pursuing a PhD, fellowships, and writing residencies.

 For more information contact: